|

 After a four-week trial, the court agreed that Swenson had abused Denevi’s trust and that his corporation did not protect him from liability.
 Denevi was awarded $10 million.

 We proved at trial that the overhaul facility had failed to tighten a critical bearing retaining nut.
-The loose nut caused the turbine engine to melt down in flight, just as it would have if the oil level had dropped too low.
+The loose nut caused the turbine engine to meltdown in flight, just as it would have if the oil level had dropped too low.
 We also demonstrated that the pilot had handled the emergency perfectly; otherwise, he would not have survived at all.

 The jury determined that the engine overhauler was fully responsible and awarded the pilot $2.9 million.